bheisler/iai/README.md

   Estimated Cycles:        35638668
 ```

-See the [Getting Started](https://bheisler.github.io/criterion.rs/book/iai/getting_started.html) guide for more details.

-TODO: Write that guide.

 ### Goals

 The primary goal of Iai is to provide a simple and precise tool for reliably detecting very small changes to the performance of code.
 Additionally, it should be as programmer-friendly as possible and make it easy to create reliable, useful benchmarks.